ianlucas/cs2-inventory-simulator-plugin/README.md

 ### Known Issues

 * MVP theme not playing for music kits.
-* Some pins are not being equipped.
 * Players own equipped gloves won't change.
+(Fixed?)

 ## See also